frank1738/Rails-blog/README.md

 # Rails Blog

-The Blog app is be a classic example of a blog website.
+The Blog app is a classic example of a blog website.
 It shows the list of posts and empower readers to interact with them by adding comments and liking posts.

 ## Built With